epics-base/ci-scripts/travis/README.md

     [Travis-CI Tutorial](https://docs.travis-ci.com/user/tutorial/).
     Make sure to use `travis-ci.org` and not their `.com` site.

- 2. In your Support Module, add this respository as a Git Submodule (name suggestion: `.ci`).
+ 2. Add the ci-scripts respository as a Git Submodule (see [README](../README.md) one level above).

+ 3. Add settings files defining which dependencies in which versions you want to build against
+    (see [README](../README.md) one level above).

+ 4. Create a Travis configuration by copying one of the examples into the root directory of your module.
     ```
-    $ git submodule add https://github.com/epics-base/ci-scripts .ci
-    ```

- 3. Create a Travis configuration by copying one of the examples into the root directory of your module.
-    ```
     $ cp .ci/travis/.travis.yml.example-full .travis.yml
     ```

- 4. Edit the `.travis.yml` configuration to include the jobs you want Travis to run.
+ 5. Edit the `.travis.yml` configuration to include the jobs you want Travis to run.
+(The examples are commented.)

- 5. Push your changes and check [travis-ci.org](https://travis-ci.org/) for your build results.
+ 6. Push your changes and check [travis-ci.org](https://travis-ci.org/) for your build results.